morningred88/AWS/DOP-C01_Devops_Prof/Configuration_Management/Configuration_Management_notes.md

 ### cfn-hup

-We can use cfn-hup to update EC2 metadata.
+We can use cfn-hup daemon to listen for changes to the EC2 instance metadata.

 If EC2 metadata change, cfn-hup ensure all the changes will be applied to EC2.